Operating with your Data¶

 Then, according to the dataset relations, the generated index is propagated through the other tables to produce second level effects.

 One of the point which needs further description, is the Data Filtering effect propagation.
-This effect propagation based on internal dataset relations, is completely equal to the propagation of the Data selection
+This propagation effect based on internal dataset relations, is identical to the propagation of the Data selection.

 If an Action selects a subset of rows on the first dataset and a second dataset has some relations with the original dataset, a subset of rows is filtered also in the second dataset.